Tristan-Smal/Github-Scraper/README.md

 To enter the repository directory use the command:

-_cd _
+_cd Github-Scraper_

-To install all the requirements needed to run the code on your computer run the following command: pip install -r requirements.txt (if you have python2 installed)
+To install all the requirements needed to run the code on your computer run the following command: pip install -r requirements.txt (if you have Python3 installed)

 <h2>How to use the webpage</h2>
 To host the webpage enter the command: